Once you know that you want a dog, and How to choose a dog that is right for you, only then the next question is: Where to get a dog?

-For you it's important to know that in the majority of cases a dog is abandoned not because of health issues or behavioural issues of the dog, but because of isolated issues of the prior owner!
+For you it's important to know that in the majority of cases a dog is abandoned not because of health issues or behavioural issues of the dog, but because of isolated issues of the prior owner.

-While it naturally is rare that you will find a top-of-the-breed dog with an optimal genetical heritage at a rescue center, it is very likely that you will get a healthy dog, waiting to be trained and in need of lots of love to overcome the stress of changing home twice (or more)!
+While it naturally is rare that you will find a top-of-the-breed dog with an optimal genetical heritage at a rescue center, it is very likely that you will get a healthy dog, waiting to be trained and in need of lots of love to overcome the stress of changing home twice or more!

-If the case, the dog rescue center will openly tell you if they are aware of any issues with the dog.
-Because they will try to avoid that the dog has to go through the emotional stress of changing home yet again.
+If the case, the dog rescue center will openly tell you if they are aware of any issues with the dog: Because they will try to avoid that the dog has to go through the emotional stress of changing home yet again.

 Other important considerations

-Not only will you get an impression of the breed's standards, you may afterwards also have a chance to see some breeders or handlers with the dogs point-blank.
-Maybe you can even talk to some of them - who otherwise you would never meet because they may live far away and visited specifically for the show.
+Not only will you get an impression of the breed's standards, you may afterwards also have a chance to see some breeders or handlers with the dogs point-blank: Maybe you can even talk to some of them - who otherwise you would never meet because they may live far away and visited specifically for the show or competition.